 Through an agreement with MTV Networks which is renewable every two years, the Foundation recognizes the benefit contributed from the services of certain employees including the Executive Director of the Foundation, special events production, management and general support, in addition to office rent and some overhead and travel expenses.
 In addition, the Foundation reimburses MTV Network for certain operating expenses beyond the donated amount.
 MTV Networks also grants to the Foundation certain exclusive, non-exclusive and non-transferable rights to use certain trademarks and logos in connection with the Foundation's charitable and educational activities.
-MTV Networks has the rights to appoint two of the three members of the nominating committee to nominate persons for election to the Foundation's Board.
+MTV Networks has the rights to appoint two of the three members of the nominating committee and to nominate persons for election to the Foundation's Board.
 However, the directors, officers and employees of MTV Networks shall in the aggregate constitute less than a majority of the directors of the Foundation's Board.

-Donated services contributed by MTV Networks including special events production, music talent booking, public relations, travel reimbursement, the services of the Executive Director and use of office space were \$174,456 and \$677,116 for the three-month period ended December 31, 2019 and the year ended September 30, 2019, respectively.
+Donated services contributed by MTV Networks including special events production, music talent booking, public relations, travel reimbursement, the services of the Executive Director and use of office space were \$566,120 and \$174,456 for the year ended December 31, 2020 and the three-month period ended December 31, 2019, respectively.
+Donated musical instruments, contributed by MTV Networks, for the year ended December 31, 2020 and the three-month period ended December 31, 2019 amounted to \$38,486 and \$0, respectively.

-In addition, the Foundation incurred expenses of \$17,738 and \$145,012 for the three-month period ended December 31, 2019 and the year ended September 30, 2019, respectively, for special events production and other services provided by MTV Networks.
-As of December 31, 2019 and September 30, 2019, the Foundation has a liability to MTV Networks amounting to \$188,042 and \$294,429, respectively.
-This liability relates principally to MTV Networks coverage of the Foundation's operating shortfalls in 2008 and 2011.
+In addition, the Foundation incurred expenses amounting to \$98,475 and \$17,738 for the year ended December 31, 2020 and the three-month period ended December 31, 2019, respectively, for special events production and other services provided by MTV Networks.
+As of December 31, 2020 and the three-month period ended December 31, 2019, the Foundation has a liability to MTV Networks amounting to \$0 and \$188,042, respectively.
+This liability related principally to MTV Networks coverage of the Foundation's operating shortfalls in 2008 and 2011.